Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Introduction

 \subsection{Structure of this Paper}

 The paper structure is as follows: \begin{itemize} \item Sections \ref{sec:learning_stable} - \ref{sec:express} discuss the proposed model class and its properties.
 Section \ref{sec:learning_stable} formulates the problem of learning stable and robust dynamical models; in Section \ref{sec:ren} we present the REN model class; in Section \ref{sec:convex} we present convex parameterizations of stable and robust RENs; in Section \ref{sec:direct} we present direct (unconstrained) parameterisations of RENs; in Section \ref{sec:express} we discuss the expressivity of the REN model class, showing it includes many commonly-used models as special cases. \item Sections \ref{sec:ID} - \ref{sec:youla} present applications of learning stable/robust nonlinear models.
-Section \ref{sec:ID} presents applications to system identification; Section \ref{sec:obs} presents applications to nonlinear observer design; Section \ref{sec:youla} presents applications to nonlinear feedback design for linear systems. \end{itemize} Preliminary work related to this paper was presented in the conference submission \cite{revay2021recurrent}.
-The present work expands on this by expanding the class of robustness properties, removing restrictions on the model weights, and presenting applications in observer design and control, as well as further comparisons in system identification.
+Section \ref{sec:ID} presents applications to system identification; Section \ref{sec:obs} presents applications to nonlinear observer design; Section \ref{sec:youla} presents applications to nonlinear feedback design for linear systems.
+Associated Julia code is available in the package {\tt RobustNeuralNetworks.jl} \cite{barbara2023robustneuralnetworksjl}. \end{itemize} A preliminary conference version was presented in \cite{revay2021recurrent}.
+The present paper expands the class of robustness properties to more general dissipativity conditions, removes the restriction that the model has zero direct-feedthrough, introduces the acyclic REN, adds proofs of all theoretical results, adds new material on echo state networks, and includes novel approaches to nonlinear observer design and optimization of feedback controllers enabled by the REN.